KareemMuhammad/Expense_Tracker_App/README.md

 ### Advanced Features

-- ✅ **Data Export**: Export expenses to JSON, CSV, reach it from profile icon in nav bar
+- ✅ **Data Export**: Export expenses to CSV, reach it from profile icon in nav bar
-- ✅ **Filtering & Search**: Filter expenses by date ranges and categories
+- ✅ **Filtering & Search**: Filter expenses by date ranges
 - ✅ **Statistics Dashboard**: Visual overview of income, expenses, and balance
 - ✅ **Responsive Design**: Optimized for different screen sizes